-If you use an air curtain in your business, as with any equipment it will eventually need to be replaced.
-You can, however, take some steps to extend the working life of your air curtain.
+If you use an air curtain in your business, as with any equipment, it will eventually need to be replaced.
+Air curtains can gather a lot of dirt, dust and gunk that can make it harder for it to function, and could eventually cause the air curtain to stop working altogether.
+You can, however, take some steps to extend the working life of your commercial air curtain.

-- Clean plastic strip doors and other equipment regularly, according to manufacturer’s instructions.
-Some systems have air-cleaning filters that can be cleaned or replaced.
+- Clean plastic strip doors and other equipment regularly.
+Different air curtains have different cleaning methods, so go according to manufacturer’s instructions.
+Some air curtain systems have air-cleaning filters that can be cleaned or replaced.

-- Brush off air curtains every few months.
+- Brush off air curtains and any plastic strips in the doorway.

-- Wipe down the unit’s interior workings ever few months.
+- Wipe down the air curtain unit’s interior workings.

-These tips can help you determine when it’s time to repair or replace your air curtain.
-The life of an air curtain can vary widely, depending on quality of product and installation, and how well it has been maintained.
-But here are some signs that it may soon need repair:
+Following these tips can also help you be aware of when it’s time to repair or replace your air curtain.
+The lifespan of an air curtain can vary widely, depending on the quality of the product, how it was installed, and how well it has been maintained.
+But here are some tell-tale signs that it may soon need repair:

 Noise: Fans go out of balance and components can break.
 If you hear excessive noise from the fan, it may need replacement.